antoineruzette/goo_gallery/_projects/2023-02-23-fourcellsstage.md

 **Software:** Blender v3.3.0

-**Type:** Simulation, prediction of the preferred organization at the 4-cell stage of the mouse embryonic development.
+**Type:** Simulation, prediction of a 4-cell tetrahedron embryo, as observed in the mouse early embryogenesis.

 **Render Engine:** 3D Viewport